lkitano/Portfolio/cars/README.md

 This file is an analysis of the Car quality dataset (https://archive.ics.uci.edu/dataset/19/car+evaluation).
 This project uses a classification ML model that uses a number of categorical varaibles to predict a car's quality.
+Check out the html file for an organized report, or the python files for the raw code.